 IWR422 The Books of Common Prayer: History, Theology and Practice.
 A study of the development, evolution, theology and ceremonial uses of the various editions of The Book of Common Prayer, with particular emphasis on the English and American editions.
 This class is recommended for Episcopal students and those in full communion who may function in Episcopal settings.
 Dr. Moroney.
-Fall Semester.
+Not offered 2015-16.